-2. If You Can't Eliminate Ocean Plastics, Reduce How Far it has to Travel
+2. If You Can't Eliminate Ocean Plastics, Reduce How Far They Must Travel

 Why don’t more companies use recycled plastics in their goods?
 Because while some consumers will pay a premium for the greener approach, most cannot—and recycled plastics are currently more expensive to recover than sourcing new, virgin plastic.
 Why is recycled plastic more expensive?
 Because the current recycling market isn’t cost-effective.

 Our current recycling systems require a massive capital investment in material recovery facilities (MRFs).
 Facilities owners must then sell enough reusable plastic to make a return on their investment.
 That’s hard to achieve when you must transport a high percentage of single-use plastics to a recycling facility, only to throw them away.

 The effort wastes gas and the carrying capacity of transport trucks while increasing scope 3 greenhouse gas emissions and the chance for pollution from single-use plastics to leach into the environment.

 Distributed recycling infrastructure shortens the distance that waste needs to travel before it can be transformed into usable inputs for new packaging and products.
 In one example, PepsiCo is working with Closed Loop partners to create smaller, modular recycling centers across the U.S. to increase access to recycling in areas with limited access and reduce the cost of transporting unusable plastics waste.